Scott Kent: 34th Legislative Assembly

 Kent once again sought re-election in 2016, but this time in the riding of Copperbelt South.
 Kent received criticism for moving out of his riding, and then for not seeking re-election in his current riding and then seeking re-election in a riding that was different than the one he was moving to.
 Nonetheless, although the Yukon Party was defeated in the general election, Kent was elected in Copperbelt South, defeating popular Whitehorse city councillor and Liberal candidate Jocelyn Curteanu by just 24 votes.

 He is currently the Yukon Party caucus critic for the Department of Education, the Department of Economic Development, and the Oil, Gas and Mineral Resources Division of the Department of Energy, Mines and Resources.
 He is also the Official Opposition House Leader.
 Kent is currently a member of the Standing Committee on Rules, Elections and Privileges.

+35th Legislative Assembly

+In the 35th Legislature of Yukon, Kent served as the Official Opposition House Leader and the critic for Education and for Energy, Mines and Resources.

 Personal life

 Outside of politics, Kent has worked in a family-owned business and for a number of organizations, including the Yukon Environmental and Socio-Economic Assessment Board (YESAB), the Yukon Chamber of Mines, the Klondike Placer Miners Association, and the Yukon Hospital Foundation.